gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ## You are not required to write good clean code

-Data Science isn't just about modelling, it's also about writing good clean code which others are able to understand and reproduce the results which you obtained with the data.
+Working as a Data Scientist isn't just about modelling, it's also about writing good clean code which others are able to understand and reproduce the results which you obtained with the data.
 Since Data Science challenges are so focused on model accuracy, you are not being incentivised to properly document your code and the approach you took to reach the conclusions which you presented.
 This stops others from being able to learn from your methods, and of course stops you from doing the same from others.

 ## You are not taught SQL